openmobilityfoundation/mobility-data-specification/policy/README.md

 [Top][toc]

-## Geometry-Driven Events **[Beta feature](/general-information.md#beta-features):** *Yes (as of 1.1.0)*
+## Geography-Driven Events **[Beta feature](/general-information.md#beta-features):** *Yes (as of 1.1.0)*

-Geometry-Driven Events is a new MDS feature for Agencies to perform complete Policy compliance monitoring without requiring precise location data.
-Geometry-Driven Events describe individual vehicles in realtime – not just aggregate data.
+Geography-Driven Events is a new MDS feature for Agencies to perform complete Policy compliance monitoring without requiring precise location data.
+Geography-Driven Events describe individual vehicles in realtime – not just aggregate data.
 However, rather than receiving the exact location of a vehicle, Agencies receive information about the vehicle's current geographic region.
-The regions used for Geometry-Driven Events correspond to the Geographies in an Agency's current Policy.
-In this way, the data-shared using Geometry-Driven Events is matched to an Agency's particular regulatory needs.
+The regions used for Geography-Driven Events correspond to the Geographies in an Agency's current Policy.
+In this way, the data-shared using Geography-Driven Events is matched to an Agency's particular regulatory needs.

 Here's how it works in practice: